 If you are interested in discussing a video for publication in the Video Journal of Biomedicine please contact the Joanne Walker.

 All videos are discussed in advance with the Publisher, who will help advise on the scope and suitability of your video.
 Our broad focus means that a video discussing any article from any medical and scientific journal will be considered.

 Publication Perspective, Expert Perspective and Research Update videos

 Typically, all videos are professionally filmed by our videographers at a time and location of your choice.
 We can feature videos that are filmed and produced by yourself or third parties, however these must be to our same standard and quality.
-Details of how to publish a video is available in our How to Publish a Video guide and more information is described below.
+Details of how to publish a video is available in our How to Publish Guide and more information is described below.